 Roll out two-thirds of the pastry and line the tin.
 Prick the base all over with a fork.
 Roll out the remaining pastry onto a piece of parchment paper and, using scissors, cut out 6-8 strips, about 2 cm wide.
 Place the tin in the freezer for 30 minutes and the strips in the fridge.
 Update 2021: I had the best results with pressing the pastry in the tin: this gives me more control on the the thickness

 When the oven has reached the right temperature and the base is frozen, remove it from the freezer and pour in the filling.
 Lay the strips on top, creating a diamond shaped lattice.

-Place the pastiera in the oven, lowering the temperature to 160° C and cook until the top is a deep golden colour (bionda/blond Francesconi says) and the filling is firm – over one hour.
+Place the pastiera on the bottom the oven, lowering the temperature to 160° C , and cook it there for about 15 minutes, then place it a little higher up, in the middle of the oven and bake it until the top is a deep golden colour (bionda/blond Francesconi says) and the filling is firm – over one hour.

 I leave the pastiera to cool down in the oven, with the door ajar.
 The pastiera must now rest until cool, few hours.

 Dust with icing sugar and enjoy your Easter day.